BoldingBruggeman/fortran-yaml/README.md

 # Fortran-YAML

-This is a lightweight [YAML](http://yaml.org) parser written in object-oriented Fortran
+This is a lightweight [YAML](http://yaml.org) parser written in object-oriented Fortran.

+The latest source code can be found at [GitHub](https://github.com/BoldingBruggeman/fortran-yaml).

 ## Features

-This is not an attempt to write a complete YAML parser in Fortran!
-It handles a subset of YAML only, currently subject to the following limitations:
+This parser handles a subset of YAML only, currently subject to the following limitations:

 * Only block style is supported for mappings and sequences; flow style is not.
 * All scalars are left as strings; interpreting them as native data types is left to the caller.
 Thus, keys in the (key : value) pairs of a mapping are strings by definition.